 The Lady Tasting Tea The Theory That Would Not Die

 Get prepared for getting connected with scientists from all over the world.
 Yes, spend much time on learning English.
 Foreign students, don't hesitate to join us.
-I also have experiences of living abroad (Canada, Unted States), and I'm collaborate with researchers from various countries, including UK, USA, China, Taiwan, Denmark and so on.
-I'm also proud to tell you that Tokyo has been ranked as the safest city in this world, and the city of 24-7.
-What's University of Tokyo like?
+I also have experiences of living abroad (Canada, Unted States), and I'm collaborating with researchers from various countries, including UK, USA, China, Taiwan, Denmark and so on.
+I'm also proud to tell you that Tokyo has been ranked as the safest city in this world, and it's the city of 24-7.
+What's the University of Tokyo like?
 Watch the movie bellow.
-Admission policy for international students can be found here.
-It's very competitive, however, if you have good TOEFL, GRE and GPA scores, you have very high chance of getting it through!
-Schorlarship info.
-Please contact me if you are interested in joining our group:
+For admission policy for international students can be found here.
+You can also apply simultaneously to GSGC program to get 180,000 JPY per month.
+It's very competitive, however, if you have good TOEFL, GRE and GPA scores, you have a very high chance of getting it through!
+Additional Schorlarship info. can be found here.
+Please don't hesitate to contact me if you are interested in joining our group:

 7-3-1 Bunkyo-ku, Hongo 3cho-me, Tokyo, Japan